2020 SXSW Keynotes, Reggie Fils-Aimé

 02/19/2020

-SXSWorld News
+News SXSWorld

 Reggie Fils-Aimé doesn’t want to be asked about the same things he always gets asked about in advance of his SXSW Keynote session: “The Next Level: How Video Games Help You Succeed.”
 As the recently-retired former president and chief operating officer (COO) of Nintendo of America, Fils-Aimé has talked about those things a lot — the memes that were made after he introduced himself to Nintendo fans as the new boss at the 2004 E3 video game conference (Fils-Aimé said, “I’m about kickin’ ass, I’m about takin’ names, and we’re about makin’ games,” leading the internet to nickname him “The Regginator”), or his willingness to put himself out as a public figure (he introduced the Nintendo Wii Balance Board by making the instantly meme-able declaration “My body is ready,” then repeated the line on Late Night with Jimmy Fallon).
 But there’s more to Fils-Aimé than just a higher-profile-than-your-average-video-game-company executive.